Sick Note Lyrics:

-These Sick Note Lyrics tell the story behind one of the world's best known folk songs.
+These Sick Note Lyrics tell the story behind one of the world's funniest folk songs.
 The song is closely associated with Irish culture, and it is a comedy classic.

 Don't be afraid to sing along with this musical story.
 It only takes a few verses to tell something is afoot with poor Paddy: